AkenoHimejimaa/EvaAIO/README.md

   - Recall Tracker.
   - HUD Tracker.
   - Spell Tracker.
+  - Spell Timer
   - Ward Tracker.
-  - Minimap Tracekr (In certain circumstances, it reveals the information of some champions at all times).
+  - Minimap Tracker (In certain circumstances, it reveals the information of some champions at all times).
   - Turret Tracker.

 **Utilities**